DudbridgeLab/ebf/README.md

 The EBF is therefore interpretable under frequentist, Bayesian and information perspectives, while standing itself as a measure of evidence.

-The following argument gives a calibration of EBF to p-values that reflects intuitions.
+The following argument gives a calibration of EBF to p-values that reflects intuitions (Dudbridge 2023).
 Define weaker belief to be a probability that is easily changed by a Bayes factor, and stronger belief as probability that is less easily changed.
-The sharpest distinction between weaker and stronger belief is at probability 0.789 (Dudbridge 2022), and with that boundary a Bayes factor of 3.73 would update any weaker belief to a stronger belief.
+The sharpest distinction between weaker and stronger belief is where the third derivative of the logistic function is zero.
+This corresponds to probability 0.789, and with that boundary a Bayes factor of 3.73 would update any weaker belief to a stronger belief.
 For several common tests, an EBF of 3.73 corresponds to a p-value of around 0.05.
 EBFs of roughly 4, 15, 50 and 200 correspond to increasingly strong levels of evidence.

 In multiple testing situations, the distribution can be estimated from the ensemble of tests, giving a version of Storey's optimal discovery procedure (ODP) for simultaneous inference.